PreK - 8th Grade

 Time4Learning high school offers an online curriculum made up of courses that correlate to state standards.
 And because Time4Learning is not a school, it cannot be accredited.
 However, Time4Learning is used by accredited schools, and has printable reports that can be included by parents as part of a homeschool portfolio or student transcripts.

-For homeschoolers who plan on attending college, accurate record keeping throughout the high school years is important.
+For homeschoolers who plan on attending college or applying for scholarships, accurate record keeping throughout the high school years is important.
 This can take the form of a more formal transcript, or a simple portfolio of your child's accomplishments.

 Many colleges and universities require documentation to rank students alongside publicly and privately educated students applying for admission.
 Homeschoolers can easily put together a portfolio or transcript of the subjects their child has focused on in the high school years.
 A portfolio simply includes samples of the homeschooler's work, details of their accomplishments, and possibly letters of recommendation, and standardized test scores.
 A portfolio is beneficial for unschoolers, or those who have focused on a particular area of study during high school because it allows the student to showcase their particular talents and interests.
 According to the HSLDA, "Many colleges now routinely accept homeschooled students, who typically present ´portfolios´ of their work instead of transcripts".